2006 Singaporean general election: New/outgoing candidates

-This election saw a large number of new candidates as the major political parties had undergone self-renewal in recent years.
-Many of the new candidates belong to the post-1965 generation.
-A total 49 candidates made their debut among which include notable PAP candidates include Grace Fu, Lui Tuck Yew, Josephine Teo and Masagos Zulkifli, while WP introduced their party's chairwoman Sylvia Lim (who would later become the first-ever female opposition MP-elect in the next election), as well as James Gomez (now SDP member) and Goh Meng Seng (who later founded the People's Power Party).
+A total of 49 candidates made their debut this election such as Grace Fu, Lui Tuck Yew, Josephine Teo and Masagos Zulkifli for the PAP, while WP introduced their party's chairwoman Sylvia Lim (who would later become the first-ever female opposition MP-elect in the next election), as well as James Gomez (now SDP member) and Goh Meng Seng (who later founded the People's Power Party).

-A total 24 candidates did not seek re-election, among which were former cabinet ministers Lee Yock Suan and former Speaker of Parliament Tan Soo Khoon, as well as Tan Cheng Bock and Deputy Prime Minister of Singapore Tony Tan, though they would later return to compete in the 2011 presidential election five years later in which the latter won; the former would later return to the political fray in the 2020 elections as a founder of Progress Singapore Party.
+A total 24 candidates did not seek re-election, among which were former cabinet ministers Lee Yock Suan and former Speaker of Parliament Tan Soo Khoon, as well as future 2011 presidential election candidates Tan Cheng Bock, the founder of Progress Singapore Party, and Deputy Prime Minister of Singapore and eventual President-elect Tony Tan.

 Budget day and progress package

-On 17 February 2006, Prime Minister Lee Hsien Loong, who was also Minister for Finance and Secretary General of the PAP, delivered the country's Budget Statement to the Parliament.
+On 17 February 2006, Prime Minister Lee Hsien Loong, who was also Minister for Finance and PAP's Secretary-General, delivered the country's annual Budget Statement to the Parliament.
 He released details of a S$2.6 billion "progress package" including S$500 million for Central Provident Fund top-ups, S$400 million for workfare bonuses, and S$200 million bonuses for national servicemen.
 Largely due to this package, the 2006 Budget incurred a deficit of S$2.86 billion.

 Low Thia Khiang (WP) came out strongly against the progress package which he said was no more than a vote-winning tool for the PAP.
 Low called for greater transparency on how the government intend to finance the package and to compensate for the budget shortfall.
 Deputy Prime Minister Wong Kan Seng (PAP) later dismissed claims that the progress package constitutes a form of vote buying.